-5.1 Changes in both the timing of the intermittent arc and the current, as well as other changes affecting the nature of the discharge, has the potential to affect the duration of a test of most specimens taken from a group of dissimilar materials.
-Any of these changes have the potential to drastically alter a material's position in order of rank.
+5.1 Changes in both the timing of the intermittent arc and the current, as well as other changes affecting the nature of the discharge, can affect the duration of a test of most specimens taken from a group of dissimilar materials.
+Any of these changes can drastically alter a material's position in order of rank.
 Regardless of the conditions of anticipated use, do not use data obtained by this test method to infer that the materials examined occupy an unchanging quality relationship to each other.